cerbos/cerbos-aws-lambda/README.md

 make publish-lambda
 ```

-The command will create an AWS Lambda function as part of the stack called `$CERBOS_STACK_NAME` (if unset, defaults to `Cerbos`).
+The command will create an AWS Lambda function as part of the stack called as per `CERBOS_STACK_NAME` environment variable (if unset, defaults to `Cerbos`).
 The stack will also create API Gateway resources and an IAM role for the function. **Ensure the role has the necessary permissions to access the S3 bucket (or other policy storage you might use)**.